jianmingyong/Pokemon-Universal-3D/README.txt

 Installing prerequisites for Pokémon Universal 3D.
 1. Pokémon 3D Game (Version 0.51.1 and above)
-* Pokémon 3D Game version 0.50.1 and below will not work fully as it is not optimised or some feature are not implemented yet.
+* Pokémon 3D Game version 0.50.1 and below will not work fully as it is not optimised or some feature are not implemented in the old version resulting in crash.

 ==================================================
 5.2.
 Installing precautions